Healthcare Assistant Practitioner

 - Reflective Journal and Interview

-The multiple choice and short answer test covers all knowledge requirements within the standard with 40 multiple choice questions in place followed by 4 short answer questions.
-Questions within the test will cover all the knowledge aspects of the standard including principles and philosophy of health and social care and the physiology, organisation and function of the human body.
+The Multiple-Choice and Short-Answer Test comprises 40 multiple-choice questions followed by four short-answer questions.
+Questions within the test will cover all the Knowledge aspects of the standard, including principles and philosophy of health and social care and the physiology, organisation and function of the human body.

 Observation of Practice